AMC, BlackBerry shares surge along with GameStop. Here's why meme stocks are back.

 Several "meme stocks," or companies whose shares are buoyed by social media buzz rather than traditional business fundamentals like growth and profits, surged ahead of the start of trading on Tuesday.
 It's the second consecutive day that such stocks have popped in the stock market, following GameStop's 72% surge on Monday.

 Other favorites with WallStreetBets, the Reddit forum that spurred the meme-stock craze three years ago, jumped in pre-market trading on Tuesday.
-Among them are movie-theater operator AMC Entertainment, whose shares soared 78% in premarket trading, and BlackBerry, with a 26% gain.
-GameStop shares spiked more than 130%.
+Among them are movie-theater operator AMC Entertainment, whose shares soared 93% in Tuesday morning trading, and BlackBerry, with a 17% gain.
+GameStop shares spiked more than 73%.

 The resurgence of the meme stock phenomenon comes as trader Keith Gill, also known as "Roaring Kitty," resurfaced on X (formerly Twitter) after a three-year hiatus, posting a sketch Sunday night of a man leaning forward in a chair.
 Gill became the face of meme stock traders after he bought GameStop shares for $53,000 in 2019 and reportedly turned it into a multi-million stake due to the hype around the stock.